Blog

 Shimokitazawa CLUB Que Shimokitazawa 280 Rock / Pop ★★

-Shinjuku Marble Shinjuku 150 Acoustic / Solo ★★★
+Shinjuku Marble Shinjuku 150 Acoustic / Singer-songwriter ★★★

-Access 2-minute walk from Kichijoji Station Park Exit (JR Chuo Line, Keio Inokashira Line)
+Access2 minutes walk from Kichijoji Station Park Exit (JR Chuo/Keio Inokashira line)

 Opened in 1974, Tokyo's oldest live house.
-The term "live house" itself is said to have spread throughout Japan from here.
-An underground space inspired by Turkish cave monasteries, with a grand piano as the centerpiece creating a unique atmosphere.
-For over 50 years, it has continued to be the starting point for countless musicians.
+The term "live house" itself is said to have spread from here throughout Japan.
+An underground space inspired by Turkish cave monasteries, with a grand piano at its heart, exudes a unique atmosphere.
+For over 50 years, it has remained the starting point for countless musicians.

-Kichijoji has a calm, cultural atmosphere different from Shibuya or Shimokitazawa.
-Located right near Inokashira Park, taking a walk in the park before and after shows is also enjoyable.
-The Manda-la Group operates multiple venues in Kichijoji including MANDA-LA2, STAR PINE'S CAFE, and ROCK JOINT GB, allowing diverse live experiences within this neighborhood alone.
+Kichijoji has a different character from Shibuya or Shimokitazawa — a calm, culturally sophisticated atmosphere.
+Right by Inokashira Park, it's nice to stroll the park before or after a show.
+Mandala Group operates multiple venues in Kichijoji including MANDA-LA2, STAR PINE'S CAFE, and ROCK JOINT GB, offering diverse live experiences in one neighborhood.

-For Foreign Musicians: Kichijoji is popular among foreigners as one of Tokyo's most livable neighborhoods, with an existing international community.
-Manda-la's appeal lies in its warm staff befitting a long-established venue and genre-embracing depth.
-If you want to experience "the origin of Tokyo's live houses," definitely visit once.
+For Foreign Musicians: Kichijoji is particularly popular with foreigners as a livable Tokyo neighborhood, with established international communities.
+Mandala's strengths are its warm staff from decades of history and open-minded approach to genres.
+If you want to experience "the roots of Tokyo's live house culture," definitely visit.

 5 Steps to Your First Live House Performance